ptsimard/wetkit_media/README.md

      * Check the option to <i>Expose operator</i>.
      * Check the option to <i>Allow multiple selections</i>.
      * Check the option to <i>Remember the last selection</i>, then click <b>Apply</b>.
- * Complete the changes to Files admin page by clicking on <b>Save</b> in the top right corner of the View.
+ * Complete the changes by clicking on <b>Save</b> in the top right corner of the View.